tmakatos/qemu/docs/devel/vfio-user.rst

 A server disconnecting from the client may indicate that:

 1) A virtual device has been restarted, either intentionally (e.g. because of a device update) or unintentionally (e.g. because of a crash).
-In any case, the virtual device will come back so the client should not do anything (e.g. simply reconnect and retry failed operations).
 2) A virtual device has been shut down with no intention to be restarted.

-It is impossible for the client to know whether or not a failure is intermittent or innocuous and should be retried, therefore the client should attempt to reconnect to the socket.
-Since an intentional server restart (e.g. due to an upgrade) might take some time, a reasonable timeout should be used.
+It is impossible for the client to know whether or not a failure is intermittent or innocuous and should be retried, therefore the client should reset the VFIO device when it detects the socket has been disconnected.
-In cases where the disconnection is expected (e.g. the client exits), no new commands will be sent anyway so this situation does not pose a problem.
-The control stack will clean up accordingly.

-Parameterizing this behaviour by having the server advertise a reasonable reconnect is deferred to a future version of the protocol.

-Recovering state is implementation-specific.
-The protocol provides all the building blocks and does not enforce a particular mechanism:

-* Recovering state must be initiated by the client since it is the master in the vfio-user model.
-Interrupts/DMA may have to be reconfigured, unacknowledged requests may have to be re-submitted, etc.
-* The server may have to persistently store device state.
+Error recovery will be driven by the guest's device error handling behavior.

 Client Disconnection
 ^^^^^^^^^^^^^^^^^^^^